antw/genesis/README.md

           - contrib/

-            A directory containing sources, .deb pages, etc, which are _not_ copied to the server root, but may be used by run.sh or after.sh
+            A directory containing sources, .deb packages, etc, which are _not_ copied to the server root, but may be used by run.sh or after.sh